3 / 5 Stars

 While Schroder Emerging Market Equity fund does have assets in 15 separate emerging market nations, and a few other developed countries, it closely tracks the MSCI Emerging Markets Index.
 As a result, the vast majority of its assets are invested in the largest corporations in the largest and most popular emerging markets—the BRIC countries of Brazil, Russia, India and China.

-As of May 03, 2013, the fund has assets totaling almost $868.98 million invested in 146 different holdings.
+As of July 03, 2014, the fund has assets totaling almost $1.27 billion invested in 140 different holdings.
 Its portfolio consists exclusively of emerging market stocks.
 The fund seeks capital appreciation, but the managers consider it a “relative return” fund, meaning that they’re not shooting for the highest return, but rather trying to beat their benchmark index.

 In fact, the fund’s portfolio is designed to offer returns that differ no more than 5 percent from its benchmark.
 Of major countryholdings, only Russia and South Korea are substantially overweight.
 Lead manager Allan Conway chocks Russia’s appeal up to the fact that its public companies trade for half the average price-to-earnings ratio of the MSCI Emerging Markets Index.
 “We think their corporate governance issues will fade with time”, says Conway.
 The fund, like its benchmark, maintains sizeable country weightings in China, India, and Brazil.